 Top Business Reviews

-Join the award winning entertaining Town Walk every Tuesday at 11am all year!
+Join the award winning entertaining Town Walk every Saturday, all year!
+Winner Pride of Stratford Award for Tourism Initiative of the Year.
 Walk in Shakespeare's footsteps from birthplace to grave to uncover the facts and stories about his life and family.
-See the Shakespeare Houses, Theatres, River Avon, 15th century timber f ...more
+See the ...more

 - See more events

 Coventry City Council will hold a public vote on whether the annual Godiva Festival should relocate from its traditional site to a city centre site.
 The free festival has taken place for the past 15 years but had to be cancelled in...

 A leading Coventry printers is moving into new premises after investing £60,000 in its future growth.
 Zoom Digital Print Ltd was formed in 2008 by business partners Peter Doyle and Richard Smith and their original premises were on the Binley...

 De Marco Solicitors in Coventry and Warwickshire has furthered its expansion by investing in cloud computing.
 The new computing system will allow the firm’s employment and business law solicitors to work from anywhere with an internet connection.
 The firm can now...

 Driving schools in Coventry have a new cushdy idea for bringing in new students and it’s based on the iconic television show Only Fools And Horses.
 Danny Costa, owner of Brandon School of Motoring has been driving a bright yellow Robin Reliant...

 - See more blogs